The Second Year

 In addition to the inpatient experience, residents will spend

-- Two months on the psychiatry consultation liaison service - either at the VAMC or at UNM Hospital.
+- Two months on the psychiatry consultation liaison service - one at the VAMC and one UNM Hospital.

 - Two months in the psychiatric emergency service at the University Psychiatric Center -learning critical skills in crisis stabilization, acute interventions, and determination of the appropriate levels of psychiatric care.

-- One month of child psychiatry -- spending one month on the inpatient child psychiatry units where they work with child fellows and faculty managing children in the acute residential setting.
+- One month of child psychiatry -- spending one month on the inpatient child psychiatry units where they work with child fellows and faculty managing children in the acute psychiatric setting.

 - One month of Alcohol and Substance Abuse psychiatry – at the freestanding University clinic that involves integrated, state of the art treatment for patients with primary substance abuse issues, those with co-occurring medical and serious psychiatric conditions, as well as pregnancy.